cigix/machination/README.md

 # Machination
-## A Turing machine description language and parser
+## A Turing machine description language, parser, and runtime

 ## Syntax